A NEW MYTHOLOGY AND THE PORTRAIT HISTORIÉ

 Though it hasn’t been a conscious decision to take my work in this direction, it also hasn’t been any real departure from my earlier work.
 I’ve always been fascinated by history and period fashion, the trappings of mythology, and grand, overblown portraiture.
 And I’ve often slipped back and forth in time in my pictorial scenarios, in and out of genre.
-Neither should there be any surprise that I would most often bend the time-frame and particular genre to allow for my perverse sense of whimsy and well-known gender reversals.
-So here, in much of my recent work, one finds me transformed into – among other things – bored countesses or primping Gorgons, be-medalled soldiers or ravished goddesses, over-rouged princes or Hollywood glamour queens.
+Neither should there be any surprise that I would most often bend the time-frame and particular genre to allow for my perverse sense of whimsy and reversals of gender.
+So here, in much of my recent work, one finds me transformed into – among other things – bored countesses or primping Gorgons, be-medaled soldiers or ravished goddesses, over-rouged princes or Hollywood glamour queens.
 The conversions are thorough though perhaps not entirely convincing.